+Proof (Paraguay)

-Proof (Paraguay) Jesuits works
+Jesuits works

-Clemens VIII Trade quickly expanded due to the Jesuits.
-In mid-1600 it was presented in the Pope's court but had to be investigated to see if its consumption would interrupt a required fast.
-By 1662 the problem loomed large and Pope Alexander VII gave a final answer when he stated: "Liquidum non frangit jejunum."
-(Liquids [including chocolate] do not break the fast) It is likely his decision was based on the fact that like so many other herbs, it was considered to have medicinal qualities.
+Trade quickly expanded due to the Jesuits' commercial interest.
+Mid-1600 the Pope's main dilemma was if cacao consumption would interrupt a required fast.
+By 1662 the problem loomed large and Pope Alexander VII gave a final answer by stating: "Liquidum non frangit jejunum."
+(Liquids [including chocolate] do not break the fast).
+The debate simmered in the Catholic Church for 100s of years and was clearly less the result of what theologians said than the decisions of ordinary clergy who drank it regardless.

-Many priests drank chocolate before celebrating mass, as did Cardinal Mazarin, who 'couldn't live without his daily portion'.
+Many priests drank it before celebrating mass, as did Cardinal Mazarin, who 'couldn't live without his daily portion'.